purecloudlabs/fixtable-ember/README.md

 Also, just like with filtering, sorting is based on what's defined in `content`, not on the actual markup rendered in the cell.
 Keep this in mind when using sorting with custom cell components.

+### onReloadContent

+Let's recap `onReloadContent`, since it can be triggered by several different kinds of content updates.
+This property of the `fixtable-grid` should be set to an action on the owning controller or component.
+The bound action will be called whenever the table is paged, sorted, or filtered.
+(This is true regardless of whether client paging or server paging is active, but obviously it's more important for server paging.)
+The action will be invoked with the following parameters:

+* `page` (Number) - The current 1-indexed page number.
+* `pageSize` (Number) - The maximum number of rows shown on a single page.
+* `filters` (Object) - Object where the key/value pairs map column keys to filter text.
+* `sortInfo` (Object) - Object with a string `key` property representing the column to sort by, and a boolean `ascending` property indicating the sort direction.
+If the table is unsorted, `sortInfo` will be null.

+### Row Selection

+Fixtable has built-in support for selecting rows.
+If you set the `rowSelection` property to true, the `fixtable-grid` will render a leftmost column of checkboxes that can be used to select individual rows.
+In the header for the checkbox column, there will also be a checkbox that can be used to toggle selection for all of the visible rows.

+Selected rows will automatically have the `active` CSS class applied to them.
+This will give them a default selected style if you have Bootstrap pulled in, but you can also override those styles as desired.

+When rows are selected, any kind of content reload (i.e., anything that would trigger `onReloadContent` -- sorting, paging, or filtering) will clear the selected rows.
+(This is true regardless of whether the Fixtable is using client paging, server paging, or no paging at all.)

+Consumers should keep track of which rows are selected by subscribing to `onSelectionChanged` and `onReloadContent`.
+No selection-related parameters are passed to `onReloadContent`, but a consumer who cares about selection **must** listen to this because any content reload will automatically clear the selection -- and when content is reloaded, `onSelectionChanged` is not called in addition to `onReloadContent`.

+`onSelectionChanged` should be bound to an action on the owning controller or component.
+The bound action will be called whenever a row is selected or deselected.
+It receives the following two parameters:

+* `selectedRows` (Object) - Object where the key/value pairs map row indices to a boolean indicating whether the row is selected.
+* `rowIndex` (String) - The index of the selected row.
+Note that this is the index relative to the rows loaded into the page, *not* relative to the entire dataset.
+So, the indices will always fall into the range [0, pageSize).

 ## Development / Contributing

 ### Installation